Kenneth G. Gayley, Ph.D.

 Biography

-Research Interests:
+Research

-- Simulation Topics: colliding winds in hot-star binaries, radiation transport in outflows from stars
+- Radiation transport in outflows from stars

 - Students may participate in international collaboration in stellar research